jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 # WASM4 inverse FFT midi auto-song thingy
 Basically this would take an audio file for a song and try to run an inverse fourier transform on it to find bass/ main melody of a song to be then stored to be played afterwards using the dedicated noise, triangle, and sine wave channels in the wasm4 fantasy emulator.

+{% alert(header="BIG FUCKING WARNING") %}
+I am sorry in advance for the crimes I have committed on the face of God's green Earth.
+{% end %}

 # Brainrot-rs
 Custom scripting language with an interpreter written in Rust.
 Just full on brainrot stuff.
 I currently have a working implementation that could parse something like this:
 ```brainrot